wookie-fatcat/agility/README.md

 solar batteries, using Agility's expectations of how much grid power you need to augment your solar generation.

-Agility is designed for use with Solar and Battery systems that use a Solis Hybrid Inverter.
+Agility is designed for use with Solar and Battery systems that use a [Solis](https://www.solisinverters.com/uk) Hybrid Inverter.
-It has been tested using my own domestic Solis Inverter with PylonTech batteries, but should work with any other battery systems where the Solis Inverter is responsible for and controls charging and discharging of the batteries.
+It has been tested using my own domestic Solis Inverter and [PylonTech](https://en.pylontech.com.cn/products/us5000) batteries, but should work with any other battery systems where the Solis Inverter is responsible for and controls charging and discharging of the batteries.
 Unfortunately if you use any other inverter for your solar system, Agility isn't for you.

-Agility is written in JavaScript and runs using either Node.js or Bun.js.
-However, it makes use of a Docker Container that we provide, and this looks after the entire run-time environment for you.
+Agility is written in JavaScript and runs using either [Node.js](https://nodejs.org) or [Bun.js](https://bun.sh).
+However, it makes use of a [Docker](https://www.docker.com) Container that we provide, and this looks after the entire run-time environment for you.
 So provided you have Docker installed on your computer, that's all you should need to worry about!

 Ideally though, we'd recommend running it on either:

-- a Linux-based computer such as a Raspberry Pi on your own home network
+- a Linux-based computer such as a [Raspberry Pi](https://www.raspberrypi.com/) on your own home network
 - a Linux virtual machine running on a Windows or Mac computer on your home network
-- an external cloud-based Linux virtual server that you have full access to
+- an external cloud-based Linux virtual server to which you have full access

 ## The Octopus Agile Tariff

 Agility is designed to automatically optimise use of the Octopus Agile electricity tariff.
-This is a highly dynamic tariff from the UK energy provider, Octopus.
-Unlike other tariffs, in the Agile Tariff the price of electricity varies every half-hour throughout the day, based on actual wholesale electricity prices.
+This is a highly dynamic tariff from the UK energy provider, [Octopus](https://octopus.energy/).
+Unlike other tariffs, in the [Agile Tariff](https://octopus.energy/smart/agile/) the price of electricity varies every half-hour throughout the day, based on actual wholesale electricity prices.
 Typically there are very cheap half-hour slots during the night but also sometimes during other times of the day or evening.
 Occasionally, primarily if there's a lot of windy weather, some slots are priced negatively, and